kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 There are two ways to handle a network disconnection:

 * Stop all further communication with Kuzzle and invalidate the current instance and all its children.
-The application will have to manually instantiate a new Kuzzle object once the network has recovered.
+The application will have to manually reconnect once the network has recovered.
 To do so, simply pass the ``autoReconnect`` option to ``false`` when starting a new Kuzzle instance.
 * Reconnect automatically to Kuzzle when possible, and enter *offline mode* in the meantime.
 This is the default behavior.

 Offline mode simply refers to the time between a ``disconnected`` and a ``reconnected`` event (see [Events]({{ site_base_path }}sdk-reference/essentials/events)).